 - Trifolds are great for differentiated learning.
 Have students who are fast finishers?
 Give them some extra words that maybe the whole class isn’t quite ready for.
 OR Give them a blank template and have them make their own trifold for a new vocab word or verb.

 Hope this has given you some incentive to try trifolds in your World Language Classroom.
-Click here for a free sample set in Spanish or French (coming soon).
+Get free sample sets in French or Spanish in my Free Resource Library.
+Sign up here.
+After you sign up, check your email for the password and access link.

 Here are the editions available in my store.
 All interactive notebook trifold flashcards sets are between $2-$5, very affordable for your classroom, (or you can make your own – have to warn you though that they take a very long time to create).